PericlesAntonio/special_relativity/README.md

 # special_relativity

-This repository was created to hold the code referenced in "Estudo numérico da Relatividade Especial com simulação computacional"
+This repository was created to hold the code referenced in "Estudo da Relatividade Especial com simulação computacional gráfica"

 ## Notes